Updated April 29, 2023

 The exponential increase in the volume of data has led to an information and knowledge revolution.
-It is now a key aspect of research and strategy building to gather meaningful information and insights from existing data.
-All this information is stored in a data warehouse, which is then used for Business Intelligence purpose.
+It is now a fundamental research and strategy-building aspect to gather meaningful information and insights from existing data.
+All this information is stored in a data warehouse and used for Business Intelligence.

-Data Mining – Data mining is a systematic and sequential process of identifying and discovering hidden patterns and information in a large dataset.
+- Data Mining – Data mining is a systematic and sequential process of identifying and discovering hidden patterns and information in a large dataset.
 It is also known as Knowledge Discovery in Databases.
-It has been a buzz word since 1990’s
+It has been a buzzword since the 1990s.

-Data Analysis – Data Analysis, on the other hand, is a superset of Data Mining that involves extracting, cleaning, transforming, modeling and visualization of data with an intention to uncover meaningful and useful information that can help in deriving conclusion and take decisions.
-Data Analysis as a process has been around since 1960’s.
+- Data Analysis – Data Analysis, on the other hand, is a superset of Data Mining that involves extracting, cleaning, transforming, modeling, and visualizing data to uncover meaningful and valuable information that can help derive conclusions and make decisions.
+Data Analysis as a process has been around since the 1960s.

-Below is the Top 7 Comparison between Data Mining Vs Data Analysis
+Below are the top 7 comparisons between Data Mining vs Data Analysis:

-Data Mining and Data Analysis are two distinct names and processes yet there are some views where people use them interchangeably.
-This also depends on the organization or project team undertaking such tasks where this distinction is not marked specifically.
-To establish their unique identities, we are highlighting the major difference between Data Mining and Data Analysis:
+Data Mining and Data Analysis are two distinct names and processes, yet there are some views where people use them interchangeably.
+This also depends on the organization or project team undertaking tasks where this distinction is not explicitly marked.
+To establish their unique identities, we are highlighting the significant difference between them as follows:

 - Data mining identifies and discovers a hidden pattern in large datasets.
-Data Analysis gives insights or tests hypothesis or model from a dataset.
+Data Analysis gives insights or tests hypotheses or models from a dataset.

 - Data mining is one of the activities in Data Analysis.
-Data Analysis is a complete set of activities which takes care of the collection, preparation, and modeling of data for extracting meaningful insights or knowledge.
+Data Analysis is a complete set of activities that collects, prepares, and models data for extracting meaningful insights or knowledge.
 Both are sometimes included as a subset of Business Intelligence.

-- Data Mining studies are mostly on structured data.
-Data Analysis can be done on both structured, semi-structured or unstructured data.
+- Data Mining studies are primarily on structured data.
+Data Analysis can be done on structured, semi-structured, or unstructured data.

-- The goal of Data Mining is to make data more usable while the Data Analysis helps in proving a hypothesis or taking business decisions.
+- Data Mining aims to make data more usable, while Data Analysis helps prove a hypothesis or make business decisions.

 - Data Mining doesn’t need any preconceived hypothesis to identify the pattern or trend in the data.
 On the other hand, Data Analysis tests a given hypothesis.